In God We Trust: How it Started

 Have you ever wondered how America got its motto “In God We Trust”?
-It’s printed on our money, and some cities use it as their motto, too.
+It’s printed on our money, and some cities use it as their slogan, too.

 The first national saying was e pluribus unum, suggested in 1776, during the American Revolution, by Pierre Eugene du Simitiere.
 It is Latin for “Out of many, one.”
-The idea was that from the joining of the original 13 colonies (the many) we got a single nation (the one).
+The idea was that the original 13 colonies (the many) were joining into a single nation (the one).
 Congress adopted this motto in 1782, but it was usurped in 1956.

-“In God We Trust” was called the national motto as early as 1814 in our national anthem, The Star-Spangled Banner, written by Francis Scott Key.
+The phrase “In God We Trust” appeared as early as 1814 in our national anthem, The Star-Spangled Banner, written by Francis Scott Key.
 It is heard in the last part: “… And this be our motto: In God is our trust.
 And the Star Spangled Banner in triumph shall wave, O’er the land of the free and the home of the brave.”
-The words were shortened to In God We Trust in 1864 and the first coins bearing the motto were made.

-Rev. M.R.
-Watkinson, Minister of the Gospel from Ridleyville, PA, wrote a letter to Secretary of the Treasury, Salmon P. Chase, suggesting that coins be made with the phrase.
-Chase then asked James Pollock, the director of the Mint, to prepare a motto.
-In a letter to Pollock dated Nov.
-20, 1861, Chase wrote:
+Chase then asked James Pollock, the director of the Mint, to prepare a template.
+In a letter to Pollock dated November 20, 1861, Chase wrote:

 “Dear Sir: No nation can be strong except in the strength of God, or safe except in His defense.
 The trust of our people in God should be declared on our national coins.
-You will cause a device to be prepared without unnecessary delay with a motto expressing in the fewest and tersest words possible this national recognition.
-It was found that the Act of Congress dated January 18, 1837, prescribed the mottoes and devices that should be placed upon the coins of the United States.”
+You will cause a device to be prepared without unnecessary delay with a motto expressing in the fewest and tersest words possible this national recognition.”